 Jonathan Sanford is a Los Angeles-based composer, music producer, and saxophonist scoring music for films, television, and stage.
 He is known for bringing unique sounds and unexpected ideas through an analog exploration process.

-Sanford recently completed the score for the Universal / Netflix comedy feature Good On Paper, starring Iliza Schlesinger and Margaret Cho and directed by Kimmy Gatewood, Teenage Bounty Hunters, a Netflix series from Tilted Productions (GLOW, Orange Is The New Black, Weeds), the Netflix series Social Distance, and the comedy drama feature Welcome Matt.
-He is also the composer for USA’s noir television drama Dare Me, based on the novel by Megan Abbott.
-Upcoming for Jonathan is the drama romance feature On Our Way, the NBC / Amazon TV series On The Spectrum from executive producer Jason Katims, and the drama feature National Champions for STX Entertainment directed by Ric Waugh and starring J.K.
+Sanford recently scored the drama feature National Champions for STX Entertainment directed by Ric Waugh and starring J.K.
 Simmons, Stephan James, and Uzo Aduba.
+His other recent work includes the Universal / Netflix comedy feature Good On Paper starring Iliza Schlesinger and Margaret Cho and directed by Kimmy Gatewood, Teenage Bounty Hunters, a Netflix series from Tilted Productions (GLOW, Orange Is The New Black, Weeds), the Netflix series Social Distance, the documentary Hold Your Fire which premiered at the Toronto Film Festival, the drama romance feature On Our Way, and the comedy drama feature Welcome Matt.
+He is also the composer of USA’s noir television drama Dare Me, based on the novel by Megan Abbott.
+Upcoming for Jonathan is the NBCUniversal / Amazon TV series As We See It from executive producer Jason Katims.

 Sanford was born in Baltimore, Maryland, studying piano and violin before deciding on the saxophone at age nine.
 Jonathan went on to study classical saxophone, under the tutelage of Dr. Frederick Hemke at Northwestern University, where he was also a member of the 1996 Big Ten Championship Football Team.
 As a saxophonist and vocalist, Jonathan has shared the stage with legendary artists including Max Roach, Eddie Palmieri, Danilo Perez, and Bobby McFerrin.